open-mmlab/mmcv/docs/en/get_started/build.md

 #### Test Code

-After finishing previous steps, you can run the following python code to make sure that you've installed mmcv-full on MLU device successfully:
+After finishing previous steps, you can run the following python code to make sure that you've installed mmcv-full on MLU device successfully

 ```python
 import torch